openplayerjs/openplayerjs/README.md

 ### Prerequisites

 The `dist` folder contains the files you will need yo use this awesome library.
-To obtain it, you can either download the repository from `https://github.com/openplayerjs/openplayerjs.git` or use NPM to get it:
+To obtain it, you can download the repository from `https://github.com/openplayerjs/openplayerjs.git` or use NPM to get it:

 ```
 npm install openplayerjs
 ```

+CDN is also available for better performance.
+See next section for more details.

 ### Installation